lateralblast/guige/README.md

 - The code is currently in the process of being cleaned
   - ZFS root has been tested and currently works
   - btrfs root has been tested and currently works
+  - xfs root has been tested and currently works
 - Default mode is UEFI with ZFS and LVM install options
 - BIOS ISO does not support ZFS
 - BIOS ISO mode will build installer with only LVM install